What is the structure of Oakville Little League Baseball?

 What days and times are the games played?

-All teams in Oakville Little League, except for Blast Ball, are scheduled for at least one game a week.
+All teams in Oakville Little League, except for Learn to Play, are scheduled for at least one game a week.
 Game days are typically played Monday through Thursday, but there may be games scheduled on Fridays based on field availability.
 Friday is mainly used as a make-up day for rained out games.
 For divisions T-Ball through Senior, there may not be a set day of the week that the division plays as the number of teams in each division is greater than the number of available ball parks.
 The Blast Ball division will be played every Wednesday evening from 6:30pm until approximately 7:45pm.

 Who umpires Oakville Little League games?